swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-9-track-model-evolution-in-the-cicd-pipeline-with-cml.md

 === ":simple-github: GitHub"

-    Update the `.github/workflows/mlops.yml` file.
+    Update the `.github/workflows/mlops.yml` file with the following content.

-    Explore this file to understand the `train-and-report` stage and its steps.
+    Explore this file to understand the `train-and-report` stage and its steps:

     ```yaml title=".github/workflows/mlops.yml" hl_lines="16-17 35-100"
     name: MLOps